redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
-Unique ID|lifecycle-container-shutdown
+Unique ID|lifecycle-container-poststart
-Description|Ensure that the containers lifecycle preStop management feature is configured.
-The most basic requirement for the lifecycle management of Pods in OpenShift are the ability to start and stop correctly.
-There are different ways a pod can stop on an OpenShift cluster.
-One way is that the pod can remain alive but non-functional.
-Another way is that the pod can crash and become non-functional.
-When pods are shut down by the platform they are sent a SIGTERM signal which means that the process in the container should start shutting down, closing connections and stopping all activity.
-If the pod doesn’t shut down within the default 30 seconds then the platform may send a SIGKILL signal which will stop the pod immediately.
-This method isn’t as clean and the default time between the SIGTERM and SIGKILL messages can be modified based on the requirements of the application.
-Containers should respond to SIGTERM/SIGKILL with graceful shutdown.
+Description|Ensure that the containers lifecycle postStart management feature is configured.
+A container must receive important events from the platform and conform/react to these events properly.
+For example, a container should catch SIGTERM or SIGKILL from the platform and shutdown as quickly as possible.
+Other typically important events from the platform are PostStart to initialize before servicing requests and PreStop to release resources cleanly before shutting down.
-Suggested Remediation|The preStop can be used to gracefully stop the container and clean resources (e.g., DB connection).
+Suggested Remediation|PostStart is normally used to configure the container, set up dependencies, and record the new creation.
+You could use this event to check that a required API is available before the container’s main work begins.
+Kubernetes will not change the container’s state to Running until the PostStart script has executed successfully.
 For details, see https://www.containiq.com/post/kubernetes-container-lifecycle-events-and-hooks and https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks.
-All pods must respond to SIGTERM signal and shutdown gracefully with a zero exit code.
+PostStart is used to configure container, set up dependencies, record new creation.
+It can also be used to check that a required API is available before the container’s work begins.
 Best Practice Reference|https://test-network-function.github.io/cnf-best-practices-guide/#cnf-best-practices-cloud-native-design-best-practices
-Exception Process|Identify which pod is not conforming to the process and submit information as to why it cannot use a preStop shutdown specification.
+Exception Process|Identify which pod is not conforming to the process and submit information as to why it cannot use a postStart startup specification.
 Tags|telco,lifecycle
 |**Scenario**|**Optional/Mandatory**|
 |Extended|Mandatory|